Maximizing Inflation Reduction Act of 2022 Bonus Tax Credits

 As a global leader in the energy sector, Enel North America is driving the energy transition from fossil fuels to renewables.
 We also believe in ensuring a just energy transition that is accessible to all.
 While there is still much work to do, we applaud the inclusion of the bonus adders in the Inflation Reduction Act to support good-paying manufacturing jobs in the clean energy supply chain and drive growth in areas most impacted by the energy transition, including low-income communities and those in communities historically dependent on fossil fuel mining or extraction.

-What Are the Inflation Reduction Act’s Bonus Adder Tax Credits?
+What are the Inflation Reduction Act’s bonus adder tax credits?

 The Inflation Reduction Act of 2022 includes preliminary criteria for what these bonus adder tax credits entail – so let’s start with what we do know.
 The Inflation Reduction Act includes three bonus adders: the domestic content bonus, the energy communities bonus, and the low-income communities bonus.

 The domestic content bonus adder tax credit is a 10% bonus adder awarded to facilities for which: (1) 100% of their steel or iron components is produced in the United States, and (2) 40% of their manufactured product components are produced in the United States.
+Learn the latest guidance regarding domestic content requirements.

-The energy communities bonus adder tax credit is a 10% bonus adder for electricity produced in communities most impacted by the energy transition.
+The energy communities bonus adder tax credit is a 10% bonus adder for electricity produced incommunities most impacted by the energy transition.
 An energy community is defined as one of the below:

 • Brownfield: A site where expansion, redevelopment, or reuse can be complicated by the presence (or potential presence) of a hazardous substance, pollutant, or contaminant.